Innovation Challenges

 Challenge Owner(s)

 Maha Chemicals, Diageo, FKS Food and Agri, Ghim Li, (TTC AgriS) Thành Thành Công - Biên Hòa Joint Stock Company, Cargill, PT.
-Sukses Mantap Sejahtera, (Michelin Group) Societe Des Matieres Premieres Tropicales, CNH Indusrial, JAPFA
+Sukses Mantap Sejahtera, (Michelin Group) Societe Des Matieres Premieres Tropicales, CNH Industrial, JAPFA

 Organiser(s) Enterprise Singapore